 If you live in a modern styled home, you may wish to consider a contemporary conservatory design to compliment your property.
 Whether you are looking for large expanses of glass, minimal structural support frames or decorative flourishes, some compromise may be necessary in modern conservatory design to make it a practical, as well as attractive, space.
 Have a chat with our experienced conservatory designer to find out how to create a comfortable and stylish living space in your conservatory.

 Colours & textures

-There was a time when the choice of your conservatory was just white, well things have moved on and we are now happy to offer you a range of coloured and woodgrain frames.
-Woodgrain effects provide the classic appeal of timber - perfect for more traditional properties, whereas a black finish offers a more contemporary feel more suitable for modern properties.
-However if you want to create a totally unique finish for your home, coloured foils are the way forward.
-Available colours; black, grey, rosewood, oak, green, cream and white.
+There was a time when a conservatory could only be white.
+Well, things have moved on since then, and we are happy to offer you a range of coloured and woodgrain frames.
+Woodgrain effects provide the classic appeal of timber and are just perfect for more traditional properties.
+Black-finish conservatories, meanwhile, offer a more contemporary feel.
+If you really want to make a statement, coloured foils create a totally unique finish for your home.
+Available colours include black, grey, rosewood, oak, green, cream and white.

-Including a lantern in a conservatory design will add to the ceiling height and give a real feeling of space.
-The two-tiered design adds an extra level to the main roof and can include opening windows to increase ventilation, but you will probably need to have these electrically operated due to their height from the floor of the conservatory.
+Including a lantern in a conservatory design will add ceiling height and give a feeling of space.
+The two-tiered design adds an extra level to the main roof and can include opening windows to increase ventilation.
+You may need to have these electrically operated due to their height from the conservatory floor.

-Edwardian conservatories are a highly popular choice.
-Typical of the Edwardian era this design of conservatory features simple, straight lines and is predominantly square or rectangular, combining style with maximum floor space.
+Edwardian conservatories are a popular choice.
+Typical of the Edwardian era, this design features simple, straight lines and is predominantly square or rectangular, combining style with maximum floor space.
 This offers the effect of expensive simplicity and incorporates a feeling of a space and light.

-The simple lines of this style make good use of your floor space.
-The Mediterranean is the most popular way of fitting a conservatory to low roofed properties, like bungalows.
-Forward projections of up to 4mtrs are possible.
-You can have glass to floor, dwarf brick walls or panel options.
+The simple lines of the Mediterranean style make excellent use of your floor space.
+The Mediterranean is the most popular way of fitting a conservatory to low-roofed properties, such as bungalows.
+Forward projections of up to 4 metres are possible.
+Options include glass to floor, dwarf brick walls or panels.